Autism spectrum disorder

 - Losing any language or social skills at any age

-These children might receive a hearing evaluation, blood lead test, and screening test for autism (such as the Checklist for Autism in Toddlers [CHAT] or the Autism Screening Questionnaire).
+These children might need a hearing test, blood lead test, and screening test for ASD.

-A health care provider experienced in diagnosing and treating autism is usually needed to make the actual diagnosis.
-Because there is no biological test for autism, the diagnosis will often be based on very specific criteria from a book called the Diagnostic and Statistical Manual IV.
+A health care provider experienced in diagnosing and treating ASD should see the child to make the actual diagnosis.
+Because there isn't a blood test for ASD, diagnosis is often based on guidelines from a medical book titled Diagnostic and Statistical Manual of Mental Disorders (DSM-V).

-Autism includes a broad spectrum of symptoms.
-Therefore, a single, brief evaluation cannot predict a child's true abilities.
-Ideally, a team of different specialists will evaluate the child.
+ASD includes a broad spectrum of symptoms.
+So, a single, brief evaluation can't tell a child's true abilities.
+It's best to have a team of specialists to evaluate the child.
 They might evaluate:

-Success at school
+- Success at school

-Sometimes people are reluctant to have a child diagnosed because of concerns about labeling the child.
-However, without a diagnosis the child may not get the necessary treatment and services.
+Some parents don't want to have their child diagnosed because they're afraid the child will be labeled.
+But without a diagnosis, their child may not get the needed treatment and services.

-An early, intensive, appropriate treatment program will greatly improve the outlook for most young children with autism.
-Most programs will build on the interests of the child in a highly structured schedule of constructive activities.
-Visual aids are often helpful.
+At this time, there is no cure for ASD.
+A treatment program will greatly improve the outlook for most young children.
+Most programs build on the interests of the child in a highly structured schedule of constructive activities.

 APPLIED BEHAVIORAL ANALYSIS (ABA)